 Could Russia Impose a Retroactive Gold Standard?

 Does Russia have enough gold to declare a gold standard?

-First, let’s address the question of would they even want to do so.
+First, let’s address the question of whether would they even want to do so.

 To begin, a dictator would not want a gold standard.
 The gold standard is the monetary system of a free market, and Russia is no free market.
-Putin orders production as he wills and gives the rights to profiteer to his cronies (“oligarchs”).
+Putin orders production as he wills and gives the exclusive right to profiteer to his cronies (“oligarchs”).

 A dictator does not want a free market in money, as it would work against his purposes.

 That minor issue aside, a gold standard cannot be understood in terms of a ratio of gold reserves to currency.
 It must be understood as the creation of gold-redeemable credit (including bank notes) by individual depositors who willingly bring their gold to the banks.